NKHook/NKHook6/README.md

 # NKHook6
-NKHook6 is a high level BTD6 API while not compromising versatility or ease of use.
+NKHook6 is a high level and portable BTD6 API while not compromising versatility or ease of use.

 ![](https://raw.githubusercontent.com/NKHook/NKHook6/main/NKHook.png)